lmccart/the-changing-room/README.md

 ## Repository Structure
 * `areas/` holds all served files related to the 7 different areas of the installation.
 * `logs/` holds all console and chat logs.
 Log files are rolled over daily. [log4js-node](https://github.com/log4js-node/log4js-node) handles the logging.
-* `scripts/` holds script files for installation boot
+* `automate/` holds script files for installation boot. [multibrowse](https://github.com/foxxyz/multibrowse) is used to open full-screen browser windows over multiple monitor setups.
 * `server.js` is the main server file

 ## Overview